alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

-Everybody in the NBA is trying to come up with performance metrics, but what about coaches?
-It's clear to me, from watching and playing basketball professionally, that some coaches are able to elevate performance *more* than others.
-Yet systematically this topic remains a blackbox.
+For many, coaching analysis remains a black box.
+On one hand, it's evident that some coaches are able to elevate performance *more than others* (Jurgen Klopp, Pep Guardiola, Gregg Popovich, Bill Belichick), but there is no systematic evidence to prove that.
+Armchair analysts continue to rely on nothing more than mere conjecture.
+I've set out to fill this gap.

 The project started during my graduate studies in economics, where I happened to read a number of academic papers on sports economics.
 I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) that studied the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
 I soon realized that the NBA was an ideal environment for two main reasons: